NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 In addition, technical assistance providers may request up to 5% or $2,500, whichever is less, of the total project costs to be used to increase institutional knowledge that is directly related to the assistance that will be provided to technical assistance recipients.

-If you need the application in an alternative format, contact the program administrator.
+Before you apply, read the 2023 GFAP-TA Request for Proposals (PDF) for eligibility, requirements, and priorities.
 You can also view the list of past projects and request a copy of an application to help you prepare.